 - 2. Petition regarding academic policies or grade disputes.
 Regarding academic policies, Crummer students should submit to the Associate Dean a letter outlining their appeal with any supporting documentation.
-The Associate Dean submits the appeal to the EDBA Academic Committee.
+The Associate Dean submits the appeal to a faculty committee on academic standards.
 The decision of this committee is final.
 For grade appeals, students must arrange to meet with the instructor to determine whether an error has been made or the instructor wishes to reconsider the grade.
-This must occur within 30 days from when grades are posted to MyRollins.
+This must occur within 30 days from when grades are posted to Foxlink.
 Students who still question their grades after consultation with the instructor should document their reasons for the grade dispute and submit documentation to the Associate Dean.
 The Dean reviews the appeal and then determines whether or not there is merit to the appeal and whether or not it should be sent to the EDBA academic committee.
 After a thorough investigation by the EDBA academic committee, the committee submits their decision to the Dean.
-The decision of the Dean, based on the recommendation of the EDBA academic committee, is final.
 The Associate Dean's Office will communicate the final decision to the student. - 3.
 Appeals pertaining to Crummer's Academic Integrity Policy.
 This is included in the Academic Integrity Policy which is read and signed by the student at the start of the program.